William L. Borden: Aftermath and later career

 Borden has often been castigated for his role in the Oppenheimer case, with even his prior importance diminished; a writer for Commentary magazine has stated that Borden was "little known at the time and little known to history."
 Historian Rhodes does not go as far but writes that when the Oppenheimer proceedings wound up, Borden "left the hearing room and disappeared into history."

 His personality too has come under harsh appraisal.
 Oppenheimer biographers Kai Bird and Martin J. Sherwin have characterized Borden as belonging to a group of people having "conspiratorial minds" and that Borden was "obsessed with the Soviet menace and the need to confront it with nuclear force."
 A physicist who met him in 1952 later wrote, "Borden was like a new dog on the block who barked louder and bit harder than the old dogs.
 Wherever he looked, he saw conspiracies to slow down or derail weapons development in the United States."
 Borden was generally considered a zealot; indeed national security advisor and academic McGeorge Bundy has described Borden as one "whom it is moderate to call zealous".

 The Oppenheimer case has often been viewed as a modern tragedy.
-And Borden is considered one of the tragic figures within it, albeit all due to his own actions.
-Borden's career was clearly affected as a result of his role in the Oppenheimer matter, especially once the role his letter played became public knowledge in June 1954.
+Borden is considered one of the tragic figures within it, albeit all due to his own actions.
+Borden's career was affected as a result of his role in the Oppenheimer matter, especially once the role his letter played became public knowledge in June 1954.
 He was viewed as a reckless figure who had made an extreme accusation, and his life from that point forward was irreversibly marked by what he had done.
 In particular, when Democrats again gained control of the White House following the United States presidential election, 1960, Borden's chance to get a job in the new Kennedy administration was blocked due to his role in the Oppenheimer affair.
 Indeed, he would never again have political influence in the nation's capital.